wowgaming/wiki-en/_pages/wotlk-twink-19.md

 ## Intro

-Wont include glyphs cuz it's pretty much "obvious" what to do with them and what spells to improve since on 19 you can use only 1 major and minor glyph.
+I won't include **glyphs** because it's pretty much "obvious" what to do with them and what spells to improve since on 19 you can use only 1 major and minor glyph.

-Also I think it's your personal choice what will your do with your talent points.
+Also I think it's your personal choice what will your do with your **talent points**.
 We all have our style of play and I respect anyone's ways.
-With only 10 talent points to spend I dont think there is much space for mistakes.
+With only **10** talent points to spend I dont think there is much space for mistakes.
 Just read carefully each talent and choose those which are fitting your playing style.

 Some terms you might not be familiar with:
 agm = [Arena Grand Master](https://wowgaming.altervista.org/aowow/?item=19024)